 The Complainant alleges that the "CCLEANER" trademark is a well-known trademark and its well-known status was established in previous decisions e.g. CAC Case No. 101759 and CAC Case No. 101760.
-Furthermore, the Complainant and its software has the leading position in its sector and widely known by the consumers.
-Accordingly, the Complainant states that "CCLEANER" term has acquired a distinctive character and the ordinary consumers are likely to believe that the disputed domain name <ccleaner2019.com> belongs to the Complainant.
+Accordingly, the Complainant states that "CCLEANER" term has acquired a distinctive character and the ordinary consumers are likely to believe that the disputed domain name <ccleanerservices.com> belongs to the Complainant.

-2. THE RESPONDENT HAS NO RIGHTS OR LEGITIMATE INTERESTS IN RESPECT OF THE DISPUTED DOMAIN NAME.
+2. NO RIGHTS OR LEGITIMATE INTERESTS IN RESPECT OF THE DISPUTED DOMAIN NAME

-The Complainant states that the Respondent has no rights on the disputed domain name as the Respondent is not known as the disputed domain name and the Respondent does not hold such trademark as the disputed domain name.
+The Complainant states that the Respondent has no rights on the disputed domain name as the Respondent is not known as the disputed domain name and as the Respondent does not hold any trademark for "CCLEANER".